-(6) 23 CFR part 230, regarding the implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts;

-Selection of private consultants for transportation planning related contractual projects utilizing FHWA and State PL funds is coordinated by and adheres to NDOT and City of Lincoln Purchasing guidelines; reviews of all proposals are conducted by the City EEO Officer to assure compliance with applicable Title VI regulations.
-Per Federal guidelines under Title VI, a plan has been developed to provide meaningful access to Limited English Proficient individuals.

-- (7) The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
+- (6) 23 CFR part 230, regarding the implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts; - Selection of private consultants for transportation planning related contractual projects utilizing FHWA and State PL funds is coordinated by and adheres to NDOR and City of Lincoln Purchasing guidelines; reviews of all proposals are conducted by the City EEO Officer to assure compliance with applicable Title VI regulations.
+Per Federal guidelines under Title VI, a plan has been developed to provide meaningful access to Limited English Proficient individuals. - (7) The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) and 49 CFR parts 27, 37, and 38; - (8) The Older Americans Act, as amended (42 U.S.C.
 6101), prohibiting discrimination on the basis of age in programs or activities receiving Federal financial assistance; - (9) Section 324 of title 23 U.S.C. regarding the prohibition of discrimination based on gender; and - (10) Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) and 49 CFR part 27 regarding discrimination against individuals with disabilities.
 The City of Lincoln has an Equal Employment Policy (Lincoln City Municipal Code: Chapter 11.08) that prohibits discrimination on the basis of race, color, creed, or national origin, and prohibits discrimination of age, non-job related physical or mental disability and gender.
 This policy along with the MPO Public Participation Pan and Environmental Justice Action Strategy ensures that "particular attention will be given to impacts upon specific identifiable minority groups in relationship to Title VI of the Civil Rights Act 1964, and Title VIII of the Civil Rights Act of 1968, and ensures that no person will be excluded from participation in the planning process and the development of plans and programs.

-Based on a joint review and evaluation, the Nebraska Department of Transportation and the Lincoln Metropolitan Planning Organization recommend that the Metropolitan Planning Process for the Lincoln Metropolitan Planning Organization be certified with conditions as identified in the Action Plan for Addressing the Quadrennial Certification Review.
+Based on a joint review and evaluation, the Nebraska Department of Roads and the Lincoln Metropolitan Planning Organization recommend that the Metropolitan Planning Process for the Lincoln Metropolitan Planning Organization be certified.

-Lincoln Metropolitan Planning Organization

-Mayor Chris Beutler, Executive Officer

-Date

-Nebraska Department of Transportation

-Ryan Huff, Intermodul Planning Division Nebraska Department of Transportation
+Lincoln Metropolitan Planning Organization Nebraska Department of Roads Mayor Beutler, Executive Officer Ryan Huff, Intermodal Planning Division Engineer, Nebraska Department of Roads 5/4/18 Date

-Date